JSE ends the week firmer amid mixed international peers

 In Davos in 2020, finance minister Tito Mboweni identified three “critical turnaround developments” for SA: “Government’s reform agenda must gather momentum; policy certainty needs to be secured; and investment needs to recover at a fast pace.”

 Of these, policy certainty is a rare point on which the government is prepared to admit, from time to time, that it has underperformed.
 Indeed, it would argue that stable policy would be integral to a “reform agenda”, and would underwrite an investment boom.
 The country is perpetually “working towards” policy certainty...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.